 Where to Stay for Festive Christmas Holidays in the UK

 The smell of snow is in the air, the faint sound of jingling bells drifts on the breeze and everywhere you look, there are twinkly lights and brightly coloured decorations.
 That’s right, it’s Christmas time once again.
 And there’s no better place to spend the holidays than in the UK.
-The country is at its best at this time of year, as traditions such as carol singing and midnight mass make themselves known, and Plum Guide is ideally placed to help you find the perfect place to celebrate the season.
+The country is at its best at this time of year, as traditions such as carol singing and midnight mass make themselves known, and we here at Plum Guide are ideally placed to help you find the perfect place to celebrate the season.
+We are the travel experts after all.
 Here’s our pick of where to spend the most festive Christmas holidays in the UK.

 The capital of England really comes into its own at this time of year, making it one of our favourite cities for Christmas holidays in the UK.
 The air is crisp and cold, the streets are strung with glowing lights and the shoppers are out, ticking off presents from their list the further they walk down Oxford Street.
 Whether your idea of a perfect Christmas involves long walks on Hampstead Heath, catching a classic pantomime at the Hackney Empire (if you’ve never experienced a British panto before, prepare to be yelling ‘he’s behind you’ and making your family members jump well past New Year’s Eve) or gleefully filling your basket at classic department stores such as Selfridges and Liberty’s, London is ready to greet you with open arms this Christmas.